 Tips for cleaner, faster and more maintainable XSLT code

 Like many other Specialised Information Services (FID), we are working with XSLT to map XML metadata from data providers to our data model, an extended version of the RDF-XML based Europeana Data Model (EDM).
 In the FID Performing Arts (FID DK), we currently receive data from 22 data providers that deliver 6 different official metadata standards like MARC21, EAD and LIDO as well as 10 individual data standards that result from working with database systems like MS Access or FAUST DB.
+As most metadata is already delivered in XML, it only made sense to use a programming language like XSLT the main purpose of which is the transformation XML documents.

 Providing BEACON files in discovery systems

 When hearing the term beacon, people might think of flares or a lighthouse at first.
 It can certainly be a guide in the ocean of different authority files on the web.
 In this post, I will take a closer look at BEACON files, their implementation and why they are a useful addition to discovery systems like the Specialised Information Service Performing Arts (FID DK).
-Introduction to BEACON Authority data disambiguates and represents controlled entities like persons, corporate bodies, places, topics, works and events via unique identifiers.

 CPU-intensive Python Web Backends with asyncio and multiprocessing, Part II

 In the first post of this series, I looked at how to achieve parallel execution in Python using multiprocessing and discussed how this is unsuitable with WSGI-based web frameworks because WSGI only allows the web server to create new processes, not the framework.
 At the end, I mentioned several alternative Python HTTP servers which use asynchronous I/O with an event-loop-based scheduler to handle parallelism.
-In this post, we will look at how asynchronous I/O works in general, and specifically how it works in Python.

 CPU-intensive Python Web Backends with asyncio and multiprocessing, Part I